How to Calculate Diameter of a Binary Tree (Naïve vs Optimized Approach Explained)

 What Is A Binary Tree (BT) In Data Structures?

 Now, before we start discussing the Diameter of the Tree, let us have some brief insights about the Binary Tree first.
-In any case, if the Number of Nodes in a Tree is Less than or Equal to 2, then the tree will be known as the Binary Tree.
+In any case, if the Number of Nodes in a Tree is Less than or Equal to 2, then the tree will be known as a binary tree.
 So, in a BT, there should always be Two Nodes.

 Key Concepts:

-• Right Child Of Root: As with the Left Child, there is the Right Child also present in a Root.
+• Right Child of Root: As with the Left Child, there is the Right Child present in a Root.
 The Right Child is the Root of the Right Subtree.
-And if we want to go inside the Right Subtree, we should have to use it.
+And if we want to go inside the Right Subtree, we have to use it.

 • Edges: Edges are the Lines by which the Nodes in a tree are connected.
 The Edges play an important role in finding the diameter of the tree.
 We have to compute the number of edges between two nodes to get the length of the longest path.